Skip to content

 System Requirements

-neworder requires python 3.10 or above and runs on 64-bit linux, OSX and Windows platforms.
-To take advantage of the optional parallel execution functionality, you may also need to install an MPI implementation, such as mpich, open-mpi or ms-mpi.
+neworder requires python 3.12 or above and runs on 64-bit linux, OSX and Windows platforms.
+To take advantage of the optional parallel execution functionality, you will also need an MPI implementation, such as open-mpi or mpich.
+Note that MPI packages are not currently available for Windows via pip - Windows users must install an MPI runtime separately (e.g. MS-MPI) and use the parallel-native extra.

 Installation